AML policy update: three most frequently made mistakes

 - the associated risk profiles.

-The starting point of your AML policy is whether or not you have to deal with AML legislation.
-If you do not feel you are in the AML sphere, an ordinary file may still change during the course of time.
-Then you do end up in the AML sphere and it matters that you can take your policy into account.
+The starting point of your AML policy is to define when you have to deal with AML legislation and when you do not.
+Keep in mind that a non-AML file may still change during the course of time into an AML file.
+Then you do have to do AML checks and it then helps that you can take your policy into account.

 How often should you update your policies?

-What is important with an up-to-date policy is that all components are updated periodically.
-Now I hear you thinking, 'How often should I do that?'
-My opinion is that the policy should be a living document.
+What is important is that all components of the AML policy are updated periodically.
+The policy should be a living document.
 Every month might be a bit excessive, but make sure you schedule a time for this at least once a couple of years.
 Go through the policy and check whether it is still in line with current AML legislation.

 Three most common mistakes

-Which mistakes do I encounter most often in practice?
+Which mistakes do we encounter most often in practice?

-What I see happening most often is that a policy is written but then not seen.
-Yet it is becoming increasingly important to have these policies available.
+What we see happening most often is that a policy is written but not specified enough.
+For instance, crucial elements may be missing, such as the screening of risk and sanction lists or what to do if a PEP is involved.
+However, it is becoming increasingly important to have these policies available.
 AML is taking a more prominent role and the supervisor is going to monitor more extensively.
-For instance, crucial elements may be missing, such as the screening of risk and sanction lists.
-For instance, what do you do if a PEP is involved?
-Want to know what a PEP is and how to check them?
-Then read this article.

 - Not a policy but a roadmap

-Sometimes I see that a policy is not a policy, but a roadmap.
+Sometimes we notice that a policy is not a policy, but a roadmap.
 A plan of action that broadly defines how to proceed.
-A policy comes before that.
+A policy is something that comes before that.
 The entire work process should be detailed from A to Z. It should also include your firm's risk analysis and risk appetite.
-I often don't see these two parts reflected, even though they are mandatory.
-Here, you describe what type of clients you have, what sectors they come from and what type of matters they bring.
+We often don't see these two parts reflected, even though they are mandatory.
+You should describe what type of clients you assist, what sectors they work in and what type of matters they bring.
 Say: as a firm, you specialise in crypto.
 In that case, it is not necessary to mark every client with a high risk profile.
 After all, it is your specialisation, but you need to properly include and explain this in your policy.
 A firm doing sporadic crypto matters will assign this type of clients a high risk profile, though.
 In short, it is important to carefully consider and record your risk analysis.

 - The exception becomes the standard

-In practice, I see that firms want to include exceptions.
-For example, they want to do simplified research on specific files.
-These firms want to include this as an exception in the policy.
-My advice is always: don't do it.
-I have seen so many times that the exception then becomes the standard.
-Not doing any investigation at all is a no-go anyway.
-If you want to do simplified research, it's human nature that it quickly becomes the new normal.
+In practice, we see that firms want to include exceptions in their policy.
+For example, they want to allow simplified research on specific files.
+These firms want to include this as an exception in their AML policy.
+Our advice is always: don't do it.
+We have seen so many times that the exception then becomes the benchmark.
 Of course, there will always be exceptions, but don't let that become the standard.
 That can no longer be explained to the supervisor.

-Speaking of the supervisor.
-One thing is certain, during a supervisor's visit, the policy is an important part and very likely the starting point of the conversation.
+Speaking of the supervisor: one thing is sure, during a supervisor's visit the policy is an important part and very likely the start of the conversation.
 He or she will certainly ask the question: 'Does your firm have a written risk policy and, if so, may I see it?'
 Be prepared for this.

 Write a policy and update it at least once a year in line with AML legislation.
 Are you looking for help writing or updating your AML policy?
-Then take a look at our AML compliance as a service.
+Take a look at our AML compliance as a service.
 With this service, we offer support and guidance on your AML policy.